tjingsheng/tp/docs/UserGuide.md

 - you wish to verify that a local course has been updated successfully.

 **Format**: `localcourse list`
+- This results in the displaying of all the available localcourses provided by NUS Computing.

 Refer to the figure below to view the outcome of the execution of the command: